SamGowland/Gowla-Macro-Boards/README.md

 <b> :heavy_check_mark: Available</b> <b>:x: Not Available</b>

-<i> For fully built macro keyboards with cases, please follow my [eBay store](https://www.ebay.co.uk/sch/gowla.2014/m.html?_trksid=p3692) as these will only be listed when I have parts available. </i>
+<i> For fully built macro keyboards with cases, follow my [eBay store](https://www.ebay.co.uk/sch/gowla.2014/m.html?_trksid=p3692) as these will only be listed when I have parts available. </i>

  ---